dslackw/brave-releases-checker/README.md

 For automatic background checks, you can run brave-releases-checker as a daemon.

 * For systemd-based systems (Debian, Ubuntu, Fedora, Arch, openSUSE, etc.):
   Create a systemd service file.
-See the example in docs/systemd-service.md (or include it directly here).

 * For systems without systemd (e.g., Slackware with SysVinit):
   You can start the daemon at system boot by adding the command to /etc/rc.d/rc.local (or an equivalent boot script):